Get the Facts

 As more people have been infected during the COVID-19 pandemic, more variants have been documented.
 Scientists continually monitor the virus that causes COVID-19 to look for changes to the virus over time.
 This helps us better understand how the virus is changing and if these changes might affect how the virus spreads (transmissibility), how sick you could get (disease severity), and how well viral tests, treatments, and vaccines might work on different versions (variants) of the virus.

 The best way to stop variants from developing in the first place is to stop the spread of the virus.

 Variants have names so that scientists can communicate with one another about trends they see with certain viral lineages.
-These names can be pretty technical and specific and work well for scientific communications.
+These names can be technical and work well for scientific communications.
 In May 2021, a group of scientists and experts in communications met to discuss the names we use when communicating with non-scientific audiences about certain variants.
 They developed a naming system, using letters of the Greek Alphabet (such as Alpha, Beta, Gamma) that are considered to be easier to pronounce and reduce stigma that can develop when a variant is referred to by the country in which it was first identified.
 Not all variants have a Greek letter name, but ones that the World Health Organization is monitoring closely do.
-On this page, we mainly refer to variants by their Greek letter name (but we kept the scientific names too because some people find those helpful).
+For viruses in the same family, scientists use a letter and number system to tell one from the other.
+For example, Omicron B.1.1.529 is the name for the “parent” virus and Omicron BA.2 is one of the sub-variants.
+On this page, we mainly refer to variants by their Greek letter name.

 Why are some variants concerning?